 PKF O'Connor Davies, LLP is a full-service certified public accounting and advisory firm with a long history of serving clients both domestically and internationally.
-With roots tracing to 1891, nine offices in New York, New Jersey, Connecticut and Maryland, and more than 600 professionals led by 100 partners, the Firm provides a complete range of accounting, auditing, tax and management advisory services.
-PKF O'Connor Davies is ranked number 26 on Accounting Todays 2016 "Top 100 Firms" list and is recognized as one of the "Top 10 Fastest-Growing Firms."
-PKF O'Connor Davies is also recognized as a "Leader in Audit and Accounting" and is ranked among the "Top Firms in the Mid-Atlantic," by Accounting Today.
-In 2016, PKF O'Connor Davies was named one of the 50 best accounting employers to work for in North America, by Vault.
-The Firm is the 11th largest accounting firm in the New York Metropolitan area, according to Crain's New York Business.
+With roots tracing to 1891, nine offices in New York, New Jersey, Connecticut and Maryland, and more than 700 professionals, the Firm provides a complete range of accounting, auditing, tax and management advisory services.
+PKF O'Connor Davies is ranked 29th on Accounting Today's 2018 "Top 100 Firms" list and is recognized as one of the "Top 10 Fastest-Growing Firms."